 Robert Saleh

 The first head coach fired during the 2024 NFL season was Robert Saleh.
-Saleh finishes his tenure in New York with a 20-36 mark, having failed to achieve a winning record in any of his three-plus seasons in the AFC East.
+Saleh finished his tenure in New York with a 20-36 mark, having failed to achieve a winning record in any of his three-plus seasons in the AFC East.

 Hired in 2021 after a successful stint as the San Francisco 49ers’ defensive coordinator, Saleh was strapped to No. 2 overall pick Zach Wilson for his first two seasons with the Jets.
 Despite boasting excellent defenses, the Jets couldn’t overcome their struggles under center.